valencik/mastersAPSC/documents/thesis/thesis.md

 Common neighbours with a low degree are less likely to be common through random chance.
 %- (!!! better example than the Curie's? !!!)
 Note that this analysis likely falls short of addressing some copublishers with the same surname.

-### Levenshtein Distance
-String edit distance measures such as the Levenshtein Distance offer an easy first approach to analyzing the author names.
-The Levenshtein distance is one type of string metric to evaluate the difference between two sequences of characters.
-A distance of 1 is attributed to ever single character edit necessary to transform one of the input strings into the other.
-Single character edits include an insertion of a character, a deletion, or a substitution.

-> TODO Present an example (for each: insertion, deletion, substitution) using actual author names from the NSR.

-The Python library [Jellyfish](http://jellyfish.readthedocs.org/en/latest/)  makes it quite easy to use a few different distance metrics.
-Nevertheless, calculating any measure for all pairs of authors is a large task.
-A quick estimate of $100,000$ authors means $5,000,000,000$ unique (unordered) pairs to calculate.
-Thankfully this is not entirely prohibitive to calculate on modest hardware.
-It does however, produce a large amount of data, so filtering is absolutely necessary.

-A small Python script, using Jellyfish, was prepared to calculate the Levenshtein Distance for each author name pair.
-Only pair with a distance less than 4 were written to file.
-%- 3 is higher than necessary
-This analysis reveals over 20 million author pairs for further analysis.

-> TODO Discuss pairs with a distance of 1

-> TODO Discuss pairs with a distance of 4

-> TODO Discuss limitations of "non informed" string edit distances.

 Associating Mining
 ==================